Ultimate Outdoor Experience at Silver Lake Michigan

 Kids loving running up and down the hills.

-If you’re adventuresome, you can hike to Silver Lake or even out Lake Michigan (a super long hike) from the pedestrian part of the dunes.
-Bring water and a snack!
+If you’re adventurous, you can hike to Silver Lake or even out to Lake Michigan (a super long hike) from the pedestrian part of the dunes.

 Pictures hardly do justice to the vastness of the dunes: it is truly something you need to see for yourself – and it’s absolutely magical at sunset.